sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20221023: fixed leak below which was due to attmempting to load a draft-10 ECHConfig, when that was the only offered ECHConfig.
+  Could well add more testing there as it's been a long time since that was done (to the make test target.)

 - 20221022: removed all draft-10 code and updated to latest version of HPKE-PR code.
 As of now, seems clean, but:
     - server leak on exit, not sure if due to ctrl-c handling